syoung6/supermaya/site/about.md

 layout: 'layouts/about.html'
 ---

-This is the summary content
+This is the about page